autolab/autolab.github.io/_drafts/making-backend-scalable.markdown

 ### Implementation ###

-While making the switch, we wanted to keep the ability to run Tango without a dependency on the external service in order to keep backwards competibility and simplify setting up a local development environment.
+While making the switch, we wanted to keep the ability to run Tango without a dependency on the external service in order to keep backwards compatibility and simplify setting up a local development environment.

 In order to achieve this we created (pseudo)abstract classes that include the common methods and decide on what is used under the hood based on the configuration.